On nonlinear Markov processes in the sense of McKean: Introduction

-After defining the notion of nonlinear Markov processes, the next step is to present a general method for their construction from a (nonlinear) PDE of type \eqref{intro:NLFPKE-Nemytskii}.
-Such a construction is the main result of this paper, formulated as Theorem \ref{theorem1} below, even for FPKEs of the more general type \eqref{NLFPE} (see also \eqref{op-L}), where the measure dependence of the coefficients is more general, and solutions are not assumed to consist of measures absolutely continuous with respect to Lebesgue measure.
-Contrary to what one would expect, we do not need well-posedness of the nonlinear Fokker--Planck--Kolmogorov equation \eqref{NLFPE}, but only a solution flow $\{\mu^{s,\zeta}\}_{(s,\zeta) \in \R_+\times \Pscr_0}$ satisfying an extremality condition for every $(s,\zeta) \in \R_+\times \Pscr_0$, see Theorem \ref{theorem1} for the detailed formulation.
-Then the path laws $(\mathbb{P}_{s,\zeta})_{(s,\zeta) \in \R_+\times \Pscr_0}$ of the unique weak solutions to the corresponding distribution-dependent SDE (see \eqref{DDSDE}) with one-dimensional time marginals $\mu^{s,\zeta}_t$, $0\leq s \leq t, \zeta \in \Pscr_0$, constitute a nonlinear Markov process.
+Our second condition is a geometric one: each $\mu^{s,\zeta}$ should be an extreme point in the convex set of all weakly continuous probability solutions with initial datum $(s,\zeta)$ to the linearized FPKE obtained by fixing a priori the nonlinear solution $\mu^{s,\zeta}$ in the measure variable of the coefficients in \eqref{intro:NLFPE}.
+For the connection between extremality and Markov property for martingale problems in the linear case, see the fundamental paper \cite{SY80}.

+Our main result, Theorem \ref{theorem1}, states that under these two conditions, assertions 1) and 2) mentioned above hold.
 Two main ingredients of the proof are Theorem \ref{aux-prop-ex+uniqu} and Lemma \ref{lem:Michael-observation}.
-Theorem \ref{aux-prop-ex+uniqu} ensures the existence of the just mentioned unique weak solution to the DDSDE, and Lemma \ref{lem:Michael-observation} gives a useful equivalent formulation of the extremality condition in Theorem \ref{theorem1} in terms of a restricted uniqueness condition for the corresponding family of linearized FPKEs, obtained by replacing $\mu_t$ in \eqref{LFPE} by $\mu^{s,\zeta}_t$.
+Theorem \ref{aux-prop-ex+uniqu} ensures the uniqueness of $\mathbb{P}_{s,\zeta}$, and Lemma \ref{lem:Michael-observation} gives a useful equivalent formulation of the extremality condition in terms of a restricted uniqueness condition for the corresponding linearized FPKEs.
 This restricted uniqueness condition is checkable in many applications, see Section \ref{sect:Appl}.
-We point out that Theorem \ref{aux-prop-ex+uniqu} is also an interesting new result by itself.
+We point out that Theorem \ref{aux-prop-ex+uniqu} and Lemma \ref{lem:Michael-observation} are new results themselves.

+An important consequence of our proof is Corollary \ref{cor:after-main-thm}, where we prove that it is sufficient to prove the extremality condition only for solutions $\mu^{s,\zeta}$ with $\zeta$ from a strict subset $\mathfrak{P}_0$ of all admissible initial conditions $\mathcal{P}_0$, if $\mu^{s,\zeta}_t$ for $t>s$ belongs to $\mathfrak{P}_0$ for all $\zeta \in \Pscr_0$.
+Then, we still prove 2), and 1) is still valid for all $\zeta \in \mathfrak{P}_0$.
+This extension is crucial to treat cases (as, for instance, the porous media equation) where $\Pscr_0$ contains Dirac measures, since in many cases it turns out that our extremality condition can only be verified for $\zeta$ which are absolutely continuous w.r.t.
+Lebesgue measure, compare Section \ref{sect:Appl} below.

-For the linear special case, i.e. when the underlying FPKE is linear (meaning the coefficients in \eqref{op-L} do not depend on their measure variable), both theorems mentioned above yield new results as well.
-We devote Section \ref{subsect:lin-special case} to these results in the linear special case.
+Finally, we mention that even for the linear special case, i.e. when the underlying FPKE is of type \eqref{intro:lFPE}, our results yield new outcomes as well, see Section \ref{subsect:lin-special case}.